VedantWankhade/Hello_Github_World/README.md

         .
         .
         .
-Still don't know what repository means
+yet I don't know what repository means and why every sentence is coming same line even if I write in new line maybe I will find that one day :)

+EDIT : Found it